NuGet/docs.microsoft.com-nuget/docs/create-packages/Select-assemblies-referenced-by-projects.md

 # Select Assemblies Referenced By Projects

 Assemblies are used in two different ways during a build.
 The first is for compile, which allows the package consumer's code to compile against APIs in the assembly, and for Intellisense to give suggestions.
-The second is runtime, where the assembly is copied to the `bin` directory and is used at runtime.
+The second is runtime, where the assembly is copied to the `bin` directory and is used during program execution.
 Some package authors would like only their own assemblies (or a subset of their assemblies) available to their package consumers at compile time, but need to provide all their dependencies for runtime.
 This document looks at ways to achieve this outcome.

 ## Recommended: One assembly per package